Accounting is More than Crunching Numbers: Read an Accounting Job Description

 As the financial backbone of a business, they help people to conceive goals, plan how to achieve them and then take the necessary steps.

 If you’ve got a knack for money matters, a career in accounting might make perfect cents.
 (Sorry—we couldn’t resist!)
+Read an accounting job description to see where you’ll fit in this diverse career field.

 What education or certification will I need to work in accounting?